tpm2-software/tpm2-tss/README.md

 3. optional    - these tests are for functionality that is optional per the TCG specification.

-For example to enable both mandatory and optional test cases during configure one needs to set this flag as follows:
+For example, to enable both mandatory and optional test cases during configure one needs to set this flag as follows:

 ```